Intel to build Qualcomm chips, aims to catch foundry rivals by 2025 - Up News Info

 “There have been many, many hours of deep and technical engagement with these first two customers, and many others,” Gelsinger said.

-Intel did not give details how much revenue or manufacturing volume the customer wins would bring.
-Qualcomm in particular has a long track record of using multiple foundry partners, sometimes even for the same chip.
+Intel did not give details how much revenue or manufacturing volume the customer wins would bring, though Gelsinger said during an event announcing the news that the Qualcomm deal involved a “major mobile platform” and engaging in a “deep a strategic manner.”
+Qualcomm has a long track record of using multiple foundry partners, sometimes even for the same chip.

 The biggest question facing Intel is whether it can make good on its technology promises after years of delays under previous Chief Executive Brian Krzanich.
 In recent weeks, Intel announced the delay of a new data center chip called Sapphire Rapids.